ryannpx/startup/README.md

 - Users can chat back and forth with one another
 - Added endpoints for the websocket
 - Fixed some spacing issues on the chatbox
 - Working on database connecction
+- It sends it over websocket, database is being worked on to store and keep it there.
+But the websocket is connected and sends information